Last Updated on May 17, 2022 by Dave Farquhar

-I still don’t have a good answer to the first half of the question except that people buy them, but now that I’ve taken apart several bathroom lavatories that had them in use, I understand why the building inspectors hate them.
+I still don’t have a good answer to the first half of the question except that people buy them.
+S traps are another example of plumbing parts that are legal to buy but illegal to use.
+Now that I’ve taken apart several bathroom lavatories that had flexible waste pipes in use, I understand why the building inspectors hate them.
 If you want a plugged-up drain, installing these is a good way to get one.

 Problems with flexible drain pipe